Table of Contents

 OCD Management Tips

-There are a number of practical strategies that you or your team can implement at home or on the go to attempt to alleviate symptoms of OCD.
+There are a number of practical strategies that you or your teen can implement at home or on the go to alleviate the symptoms of OCD.
+While these tips are not a substitute for professional treatment, they can serve as valuable tools to support daily coping and improve overall well-being.

 Implement Relaxation Techniques

-Each individual will find different activities relaxing. however, there are a number of universally relaxing behaviors that can help ground your teen in the moment when faced with intrusive thoughts and obsessions.
+Each individual will find different activities relaxing.
+However, there are a number of universally relaxing behaviors that can help your teen ground themselves in the moments when they are facing intrusive thoughts.
+A few of these grounding behaviors are:

-- Progressively relax every muscle from head to toe
+- Progressively relaxing every muscle from head to toe

-- Sit in a comfortable position in a quiet space with no distractions
+- Sitting in a comfortable position in a quiet space with no distractions

-- Begin to meditate or increase mindfulness of what’s actually happening
+- Meditating or increasing mindfulness of what’s actually happening

 Start Journaling